RyuuXS/Reforestation/README.md

-## Atheism is a non-prophet organisation.
+## What’s the longest word in the dictionary?
+Smiles.
+Because there’s a mile between the two S’s.